Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: Introduction

-The rapid development of 6G wireless networks has led to the emergence of ultra-massive multiple-input multiple-output (UM-MIMO) technology \cite{2023Yu-AI,chataut2020massive}.
-This technology equips BSs with hundreds or even thousands of antennas, enabling higher spectral and energy efficiency at the physical layer.
-However, the adoption of UM-MIMO leads to a shift from the far field to the near field in terms of the electromagnetic propagation \cite{yu2023adaptive}.
-In this scenario, it is necessary to employ the spherical wave model to accurately represent the propagation characteristics \cite{yu2023blind}.
-Unlike the planar wave model, the spherical wave model offers richer spatial degrees of freedom (DoFs) but also poses challenges due to its highly nonlinear form.
-These factors highlight the need for new approaches to address the challenges associated with near-field channel estimation and localization in UM-MIMO systems.
+Ultra-Massive Multiple-Input Multiple-Output (UM-MIMO) is a key enabler of this vision, offering abundant spatial Degrees of Freedom (DoFs) for both communication and localization.
+However, the large aperture of UM-MIMO arrays fundamentally alters the electromagnetic propagation environment: it shifts typical user deployments from the far field into the near field \cite{chataut2020massive,cao2024newtonized,zheng2025convolutional}.
+While equipping Base Stations (BSs) with hundreds or even thousands of antennas delivers unprecedented spectral and energy efficiency \,\cite{yu2023adaptive}, it simultaneously invalidates the planar wavefront assumption underlying conventional channel estimation and localization designs.
+In this near-field regime, accurate modeling necessitates the use of the spherical wave model \cite{yu2023blind}.
+Although this model offers richer spatial DoFs, its highly nonlinear structure poses significant challenges for both channel estimation and localization.
+These considerations underscore the need for novel signal processing frameworks specifically tailored to near-field UM-MIMO systems.

 Existing near-field channel estimation approaches can typically be categorized into on-grid and off-grid methods.
-The on-grid methods \cite{cui2022channel} focus on designing a near-field codebook to incorporate both angle and distance parameters, making it difficult to achieve orthogonality and impacting the performance.
-Off-grid methods, although not requiring codebook orthogonality, struggle with achieving satisfactory results using existing optimization algorithms, such as the line search method \cite{cui2022channel} and the Newton's method \cite{lu2022near}.
-In fact, the lack of convergence to the true solution in existing near-field channel estimation methods poses an unacceptable performance loss for localization systems.
-Thanks to the spatial DoFs provided by the spherical wave model, existing near-field localization approaches have significantly improved the performance of localization \cite{guidi2021radio,guerra2021near,cao2022belief}.
-However, designing a joint channel estimation and cooperative localization algorithm for near-field UM-MIMO systems remains an open problem.
+The on-grid methods \cite{cui2022channel} focus on designing a near-field codebook to incorporate both angle and distance parameters.
+However, the inherent difficulty in achieving orthogonality among codewords limits their estimation accuracy.
+Although not requiring codebook orthogonality, existing near-field off-grid methods, including the line search method \cite{cui2022channel} and the Newton\textquoteright s method \cite{lu2022near}, struggle with achieving satisfactory results.
+In particular, the lack of convergence guarantees in these off-grid methods is especially problematic and \text{blue}{can limit their estimation accuracy} for high-precision localization systems.

+Recent advances in localization have increasingly embraced cooperative frameworks that exploit spatial diversity across multiple BSs to improve accuracy.
+Techniques such as sum-product message passing\,\cite{wymeersch2009cooperative}, Belief Propagation (BP)\,\cite{meyer2015distributed}, and soft information fusion\,\cite{mazuelas2018soft} enable statistically principled integration of measurements from distributed nodes.
+These methods significantly outperform single-BS approaches by fusing measurements across multiple BSs, and this advantage is further enhanced in the dense BS deployments anticipated for 6G.